Keynote Speaker · IIBA Global Board Director

 Every organisation says it's data-driven.
 But data doesn't make decisions.
 People do.
 And afterwards we use data to make those decisions look inevitable.

 This talk traces a hundred years of organisations using measurement to perform control rather than achieve it — from Taylor's stopwatch to Soviet quotas, from Vietnam body counts to NHS waiting time targets, from Cold War game theory to the AI systems inheriting all of it.
+It ends with a question your audience will take into every meeting for the rest of their careers.

 Not a theme, not a framework, not a list of tips.
 A thesis that challenges how you think about the work you do every day.